 “In a race like the Tour, riders will spend the vast majority of their time seated.
 But in the last few hundred meters of a stage, standing up and rocking the bike can give you that little bit of extra power,” said senior author Rodger Kram, professor emeritus of integrative physiology and director of the Locomotion Laboratory.
 “It’s a small but critical piece of bike racing.”

 Wilkinson dreamed up the study while watching a previous Tour de France back home in Australia.
 He noticed that some cyclists, like Cavendish, attacked hills and sprint finishes with the bike swinging at sharp angles.
-Others, like Australian cyclist Caleb Ewan, seemed to deliberately minimize lean rising out of the saddle.
+Others, like Australian cyclist Caleb Ewan, seemed to deliberately minimize lean when sprinting out of the saddle.

 Which is best?
 Both research and coaching advice has been mixed.